Edric-Matwiejew/QuOp_MPI/README.rst

 Introduction
 ============

-QuOp_MPI is a Python 3 module for parallel distributed-memory simulation of quantum variational algorithms with arbitrary phase-shift and mixing operators.
+QuOp_MPI is a Python 3 module for parallel distributed-memory simulation of Quantum Variational Algorithms (QVAs) with arbitrary phase-shift and mixing operators.
 The design, usage and performance of QuOp_MPI are covered in an `article which is accessible as a preprint on arXiv <https://arxiv.org/abs/2110.03963>`_.
 QuOp_MPI’s `documentation is hosted on Read the Docs <https://quop-mpi.readthedocs.io>`_.

 Publications
 ------------